u-boot/u-boot/doc/develop/bootstd.rst

 Note: it is possible to have a bootmeth that uses a partition or a whole device directly, but it is more common to use a filesystem.
+For example, the Android bootmeth uses a whole device.

 Note that some bootmeths are 'global', meaning that they select the bootdev themselves.
 Examples include VBE and EFI boot manager.
 In this case, they